google/fleetspeak/spanner-setup/SPANNER.md

 > The script assumes that you use ```fleetspeak-instance``` as the Fleetspeak instance name and ```fleetspeak``` as the Fleetspeak database name.
 > In case you want to use different values then you need to update the [setup.sh](./setup.sh) script accordingly.

-Run the following command to get the Fleetspeak database and its tables:
+Run the following command to create the Fleetspeak database and its tables:

 ```bash
 ./setup.sh